Endaweke8/demo-repo/Readme.md

   4. then install composer
   5. then install what you want .
 This is the instruction that is given by most develper inorder to declare the follwing character
   6. Follow the instruction
+  7. After follow the instruction they theyed how to install window